LORTEY/HumMe/README.md

 # HumMe
-Android app for a hum a song party game utilizing spotify and genius api.
-I will use python for backend. hope apis are free.
+Android app for guess this song party game.
+It utilizes spotify api for adding tracks to guess from playlists, albums and artists links.
+It also downloads song lyrics using genius api, allowing for easier recall of the song.